YellowOnion/steam-runtime-tools/bin/launch-client.md

     the new subsandbox.
 If *PATH* is specified as the empty string, place an empty directory at `/app`.

-    This experimental option is only valid when used with **--bus-name=org.freedesktop.portal.Flatpak**, and requires a
+    This option is only valid when used with **--bus-name=org.freedesktop.portal.Flatpak**, and requires
-    Flatpak branch that has not yet been merged.
+    Flatpak 1.12 or later.

 **--clear-env**
 :   The *COMMAND* runs in an empty environment, apart from any environment